 Our Adviser is controlled by David Gladstone, the chairman of our Board and our chief executive officer.
 Mr. Gladstone is also the chairman of the Board and chief executive officer of our Adviser.
-Terry Lee Brubaker, our co-vice chairman, chief operating officer, secretary and director, is a member of the board of directors of our Adviser and its vice chairman and chief operating officer.
-George Stelljes III, our co-vice chairman and chief investment officer, is also a member of the board of directors of our Adviser and its president, chief investment officer, and assistant secretary.
+Terry Lee Brubaker, our vice chairman, chief operating officer, assistant secretary and director, is a member of the board of directors of our Adviser and its vice chairman and chief operating officer.

-During the fiscal year ended March 31, 2012, we incurred total fees of approximately \$3.2 million to our Adviser under the Advisory Agreement and \$0.7 million to our Administrator under the Administration Agreement.
-The principal executive office of each of the Adviser and the Administrator is located at 1521 Westbranch Drive, Suite 200, McLean, Virginia, 22102.
+During the fiscal year ended March 31, 2014, we incurred total fees of approximately \$7.9 million to our Adviser under the Advisory Agreement and \$0.9 million to our Administrator under the Administration Agreement.
+The principal executive office of each of the Adviser and the Administrator is located at 1521 Westbranch Drive, Suite 100, McLean, Virginia, 22102.